diabnsl/scm-ce2/README.md

 3. Then write the command to add,commit.
 4. Write "git add .", "git commit -m "changes", and push the changes

+Project license
+Your project is very helpful for all the users out there. it helps the user to be productive Only our company have license for this app.
+Our app is verified and we are the sole owner of it.